kgalant/PackageBuilder/README.md

 * -su,--skipusername `<arg>`
 user name patterns to skip when fetching.
 * -iu,--includeusername `<arg>`
-user name patterns to skip when fetching
+user name patterns to include when fetching

 This filter works against the email/name of the user who is the last to have modified a given item.